Tianjin becomes latest Chinese city to restrict car ownership

-SHANGHAI China's northern city of Tianjin will restrict issuance of new car licences, the latest city to clamp down on car ownership in a bid to ease traffic congestion and combat air pollution.
+SHANGHAI China's northern city of Tianjin will restrict issuance of new car licenses, the latest city to clamp down on car ownership in a bid to ease traffic congestion and combat air pollution.

 The city government will issue new plates via auction and lottery from Monday, it said in a notice posted on its website on Sunday.